NOVA-RICS-Open-Lab/Marbles-Kit/README.md

 Settings:

 IP: http://192.168.250.182:8009/berlindes/
-HTTP POST with param "skill" with the wanted skill.

 Available skills:

 "RESET"
 "GRAB"
 "RELEASE"

+How to use:

+HTTP POST with param "skill" with the wanted skill.

 Example Post: http://192.168.250.182:8009/berlindes/?skill=GRAB